civican/legisinfo/42-1/bills/C-81/bill_text.md

 The following definitions apply in paragraph 5(d.1) and this Part.

-**barrier** means anything — including anything physical, architectural, technological or attitudinal, anything that is based on information or communications or anything that is the result of a policy or a practice — that hinders the full and equal participation in society of persons with a physical, mental, intellectual, learning, communication or sensory impairment or a functional limitation. (**obstacle**)
+**barrier** means anything — including anything physical, architectural, technological or attitudinal, anything that is based on information or communications or anything that is the result of a policy or a practice — that hinders the full and equal participation in society of persons with **an impairment, including** a physical, mental, intellectual, **cognitive**, learning, communication or sensory impairment or a functional limitation. (**obstacle**)

-**disability** means a physical, mental, intellectual, learning, communication or sensory impairment — or a functional limitation — whether permanent, temporary or episodic in nature, that, in interaction with a barrier, hinders a person's full and equal participation in society. (**handicap**)
+**disability** means **any impairment, including** a physical, mental, intellectual, **cognitive**, learning, communication or sensory impairment — or a functional limitation — whether permanent, temporary or episodic in nature, **or evident or not**, that, in interaction with a barrier, hinders a person's full and equal participation in society. (**handicap**)

-> **Explanatory Note**:
-> New.

 ### Section 170